Colony NorthStar Is Said to Walk Away From Abraaj Fund Unit Deal

 A spokeswoman for Abraaj said discussions for the sale of the fund-management business “are at an advanced stage,” without disclosing the identity of the potential suitors or commenting specifically about Colony NorthStar.
 Representatives for Colony NorthStar and Cerberus declined to comment.

 The collapse of the talks is a further blow for Dubai-based Abraaj as it faces growing concerns about its viability amid impending loan repayments and greater scrutiny from its local regulator, the people said.
-Abraaj was confident of finding a taker for its fund-management unit within weeks in a deal worth up to $600 million, the Financial Times reported last month.
+Abraaj was confident of finding a taker for its fund-management unit within weeks in a deal worth up to $600 million, the Financial Times reported this month.

 The buyout firm on Thursday said it’s “working constructively with its creditors to resolve outstanding obligations,” and that Abraaj is working with its bankers to “resolve matters in an orderly process.”